Tyson CFO arrested after allegedly falling asleep in wrong home

 Tyson, who was released on a $415 bond, is scheduled to appear in court on Dec.
 1.

-Headquartered in Springdale, Arkansas, Tyson Foods is the world's second biggest meat processor, churning out about 20% of the chicken, beef and pork consumed in the U.S. It reported $47 billion in sales in fiscal 2021.
+Headquartered in Springdale, Arkansas, Tyson Foods churns out about 20% of the chicken, beef and pork consumed in the U.S. It reported $47 billion in sales in fiscal 2021.

 The incident marks the second recent arrest of a food industry executive, as Beyond Meat suspended its COO in September after he allegedly bit a man's nose in Fayetteville, Arkansas.
 Doug Ramsey left Beyond Meat as of October 14, the company said in a regulatory filing.
 Before joining Beyond Meat, Ramsey worked at Tyson for 30 years, according to his Linkedin bio.